ethereum/homestead-guide/source/frequently-asked-questions/frequently-asked-questions.rst

 * **Can I store secrets or passwords on the Ethereum network so that contracts can interact with fiat and other cryptocurrencies?** All data on Ethereum is public.
 It is not possible to store secrets or passwords to internet banking sites in Ethereum contracts without it being seen by all.
 There is however work being done to make this a possibility through code obfuscation and other techniques.
 A good read would be this article by `Vitalik Buterin <https://blog.ethereum.org/2016/01/15/privacy-on-the-blockchain/>`_.

-##### Need help with thorough expert comments on these questions######

-* How will Ethereum deal with ever increasing blockchain size?
-It is currently a problem with Bitcoin, current blockchain is over 40GB and growing.

-* How will Ethereum deal with centralisation of mining pools?
-This was a problem with BTC.

 * **How will Ethereum combat centralisation of mining pools?** There are two primary ways that the Ethereum PoW based consensus algorithm combats mining centralisation (`Source <http://ethereum.stackexchange.com/questions/549/how-does-ethereum-avoid-mining-pool-centralization>`_).

   * The first is by reducing losses due to orphaned blocks, which independent miners are more likely to experience.